Antonio Devoto

+Biography

 Son of a middle-class Genoese family, the Devoto immigrated to Argentina in 1850 and were established in downtown Buenos Aires.

 Don Devoto built what was the largest mansion of the city at the time and it became known as Devoto Palace —Prince Umberto Saboya stayed there during a visit to Buenos Aires—.
 The mansion was built on National Avenue (now called Salvador María del Carril) and occupied around 10,238 square metres.
 It was decorated in bronze, silver and gold with iron work forged in Italy, and Florentine mosaics.

 Don Devoto died in 1916 before the work on the mansion was complete and since he did not leave any descendants, and no one could be found to buy the eccentric house, so in 1938 it was divided into building lots on which houses were later constructed.

 In respect of his help to Italy during World War I, he was granted the title of count by king Victor Emmanuel III on January 23, 1916.
 He was also awarded other titles earlier, which are listed below: